kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 weight = 6
 +++

+Azure Machine Learning (Azure ML) components are pipeline components that integrate with [Azure ML](https://docs.microsoft.com/en-us/azure/machine-learning/) to manage the lifecycle of your machine learning (ML) models to improve the quality and consistency of your machine learning solution.
 A pipeline component is a self-contained set of code that performs one step in the ML workflow.
 A component is analogous to a function, in that it has a name, parameters, return value and a body.
-Azure Machine Learning Components are the pipeline components that would integrate with [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) to manage the life cycle of your models to improve the quality and consistency of your machine learning solution.

 The Azure Machine Learning components are used to increase the efficiency of your workflow with Azure Machine Learning.
 For example, continuous integration, delivery, and deployment.
 The Azure Machine Learning Components provides the capabilities for: faster experimentation and development of models, faster deployment of models into production, and quality assurance.